Knowing Keyword Research is Great!

 Search Engines: Search engines will try to identify the user intent behind that particular search query.

 Searchers/Users: Searchers will see the irrelevant results for what they are actually looking for.

 Site Owners/Admin: Site owners will also find their pages in SERPs according to the particular queries.

-Advertisers/Paid Marketers: Advertisers will check their ads where they bid on the certain words and phrases which have multiple meanings.
+Advertisers/Paid Marketers: Advertisers will check their ads where they bid on certain words and phrases which have multiple meanings.
 The searchers will have no interest in those ads.

 Let’s Take A Walk in The User Shoes